New Jersey Couple's GoFundMe Campaign To Help Homeless Man 'Was Predicated On a Lie'

 As McClure told it on the GoFundMe website, Bobbitt used his last $20 to buy her gasoline after she became stranded near an off-ramp in Philadelphia.
 McClure said she later returned with her boyfriend, D'Amico, in tow and he took a picture of the unlikely pair.
 That story combined with the photo became a wallet-opening viral juggernaut, garnering national headlines and news segments.
 Within days the couple had vastly exceeded their goal of $10,000, eventually raising nearly $403,000 from more than 14,000 people.

-But, Coffina said the Good Samaritan tale was "too good to be true."
+But Coffina said the Good Samaritan tale was "too good to be true."

 "She did not run out of gas on the I-95 off-ramp and he did not spend his last $20 to help her.
 Rather, D'Amico, McClure and Bobbitt conspired to pass off a fake feel-good story that would compel donors to contribute to their cause.
 And it worked in a very big way.
 But it was fictitious and illegal and there are consequences," Coffina said.